CDC Makes Grim Prediction For Coronavirus Deaths In August — More Than One Every Minute

 The report noted that the number of deaths is rising in 32 states, while across the country there have been large public events that go against the recommendations of public health experts to avoid such settings.

 The longer-term outlook for the coronavirus looks equally dire.
 As Forbes reported, a model of infections used by the White House is predicting that there will be 230,000 deaths by November 1, a jump of roughly 77,000 over the previous outlook.
 The new Institute of Health Metrics and Evaluation (IMHE) model released this week shows the effect of recent surges in the spread of the virus in several states.
-While the early months of the summer showed a downturn — especially in early hotspots like New York state, and especially in the greater New York City area — the new increases came largely from southern and western states, including Florida and Texas.
+While the early months of the summer showed a downturn — especially in early hotspots like New York state, and especially in the greater New York City area — the new increases came largely from southern and western portions, including Florida and Texas.

-The anticipated rise in coronavirus fatalities also comes at a time when states and local governments have been debating how to start the academic year for children.
+The anticipated rise in coronavirus fatalities also comes at a time when local governments have been debating how to start the academic year for children.
 President Donald Trump has insisted that schools should open for in-person classes in the fall, but public health experts have warned that it is not safe to do so at a time when cases are still rising sharply in some areas.